nf12pro/school-point-website/README.md

 # school-point-website
-A simple school website that allows students to gain points and exchange points for rewards
+A simple school website for Casablanca American School that allows students to gain points for good behaviour and exchange points for rewards.